netket/netket/docs/docs/drivers.md

 # The Drivers API

 In this section we will briefly describe the capabilities of the drivers API.
-This page assumes that you have already read and are familiar witht the {ref}`Variational State interface <variational_state>`.
+This page assumes that you have already read and are familiar witht the [Variational State interface](varstate).

 In Netket there are two drivers, even though you can define your own; those are: